Azure/osdu-infrastructure/infra/templates/osdu-r3-mvp/README.md

 Azure environment cost ballpark [estimate]().
 This is subject to change and is driven from the resource pricing tiers configured when the template is deployed.

-### Install the required tooling
+## Install the required tooling

 This document assumes one is running a current version of Ubuntu.
 Windows users can install the [Ubuntu Terminal](https://www.microsoft.com/store/productId/9NBLGGH4MSV6) from the Microsoft Store.
 The Ubuntu Terminal enables Linux command-line utilities, including bash, ssh, and git that will be useful for the following deployment. _Note: You will need the Windows Subsystem for Linux installed to use the Ubuntu Terminal on Windows_.

 Ensure that the [required tools](https://github.com/microsoft/bedrock/tree/master/cluster#required-tools), are installed in your environment.
 Alternatively, there are [scripts](https://github.com/microsoft/bedrock/tree/master/tools/prereqs) that will install `helm`, `terraform` and `kubectl`.
 In this case, use `setup_kubernetes_tools.sh` and `setup_terraform.sh`.
 The scripts install the tools into `/usr/local/bin`.

-### Install the Azure CLI
+## Install the Azure CLI

 For information specific to your operating system, see the [Azure CLI install guide](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 You can also use [this script](https://github.com/microsoft/bedrock/blob/master/tools/prereqs/setup_azure_cli.sh) if running on a Unix based machine.

+## Setup the Common KeyVault

+The script ./scripts/install.sh will conveniently setup the common things that are necessary to execute a pipeline.
+- Run the script with your subscription ID as the first argument.
+- Note the files (azure-aks-gitops-ssh-key and azure-aks-node-ssh-key.pub) that have appeared in the .ssh directory.
+You will need these in a later step.

+### Installed Common Resources

+1. Resource Group
+2. Storage Account
+3. Key Vault
+4. Applications for Integration Testing (2)
+5. AD User for Integration Testing

-# Set Up Flux Manifest Repository
+### Set Up Flux Manifest Repository

-We will deploy the Bedrock environment using the empty repo and then add a Kubernetes manifest that defines a simple Web application.
-The change to the repo will automatically update the deployment.

 To prepare the Flux manifest repository, we must: